📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Title Creative Commissions produced on-site at Alderley Edge

 Description Three creative commissions were produced on site at Alderley Edge in Sept 2021, directly responsive to the landscape of the Edge and the versions of the legend collected in focus groups with local stakeholders and via the response feature on the project website.
-These are currently being integrated into the project's AR resources (for use both on-site and remotely) by our technical team, and will also be released as a stand alone set of remote on-site performances in May 2022, prior to the launch of the AR resource in June 2022.
+These are integrated into the project's AR resources (for use on-site only), and were also released as a stand alone set of remote on-site performances in May 2022, prior to the launch of the AR resource in June 2022.

 Type Of Art Artistic/Creative Exhibition